zeshuaro/semantic-release-pub/README.md

     ```

 5. Copy the content of the JSON key file and set it as an environment variable under `GOOGLE_SERVICE_ACCOUNT_KEY`.

+#### GitHub Actions OIDC

+The following instructions are referenced from the [documentation](https://dart.dev/tools/pub/automated-publishing#configuring-automated-publishing-from-github-actions-on-pub-dev) of Dart.
+Below are the key steps to allow authentication to `pub.dev` via GitHub Actions OIDC.

+1. Enable automated publishing.

+    > To complete this step, you must have uploader permission on the package or be an admin of the publisher that owns the package.

+    1. Navigate to the package Admin tab (pub.dev/packages/<package>/admin).
+    2. Click Enable publishing from GitHub Actions.
+    3. Then fill in the necessary information.

+ 2. In your workflow, add the `id-token` permission.

+    ```yaml
+    jobs:
+      publish:
+        permissions:
+          id-token: write
+    ```

 ### Environment variables